Chocolate Marshmallow Valentine Treats

 3. Shape the Hearts

-- Lightly grease your hands with butter or nonstick spray and press the mixture evenly onto a parchment-lined baking sheet, about ½-inch thick.
+- Lightly grease your hands with butter or nonstick spray, then press the mixture evenly onto a parchment-lined baking sheet, about ½ inch thick.
 Use a rolling pin for even distribution.

 - Allow the mixture to cool slightly (about 10 – 15 minutes) but not harden completely.